 The Rader laboratory

-is interested in genetic and inflammatory factors that regulate the metabolism and function of plasma lipoproteins and their interaction with the vessel wall in promoting and inhibiting atherogenesis.
-A variety of basic cell and molecular laboratory techniques, mouse models, and clinical research approaches are used in addressing these questions.
+is focused on two major themes: 1) novel pathways regulating lipid and lipoprotein metabolism and atherosclerosis inspired by unbiased studies of human genetics; 2) factors regulating the structure and function of high density lipoproteins and the process of reverse cholesterol transport and their relationship to atherosclerosis.
+A variety of basic cell and molecular laboratory techniques, mouse models, and translational research approaches are used in addressing these questions.

 back to top